maddydevgits/ethereum-kits-bootcamp/README.md

    - Write a function to cast vote for only once
    - Write a function to display results

+10. **Create a Smart Contract for Student Score Dashboard** <br/>
+    Implement a smart contract where only admin has to update a student score
+    - Write a function which should be accessible for admin to update a student score
+    - Write a function which should be accessible for everyone to see a student score
+    - Write with the help of Structure

 ---

 Happy Learning! 🎉